Do I Have RSD?

 What is Rejection Sensitive Dysphoria?

-- Ready perception of rejection — seeing it even in neutral situations
+Seeing rejection even in neutral situations or interactions.

-RSD is strongly linked to ADHD.
 Research indicates approximately 70% of adults with ADHD report heightened emotional sensitivity, with some clinicians suggesting the figure may be even higher.
-The same neurological differences that affect attention and focus also affect emotional regulation — the brain's alarm system for social threats is turned up to maximum.
+The same neurological differences that affect attention also affect emotional regulation.

-Here's something important: RSD often develops as a protective response to repeated experiences of actual rejection during childhood.
-If you grew up being told you were "too much," "too sensitive," or constantly received negative feedback, your brain learned to anticipate and defend against rejection.
-You're not broken — your brain adapted to protect you.
+RSD often develops as a protective response to repeated experiences of actual rejection during childhood.
+If you grew up being told you were "too much" or "too sensitive," your brain learned to anticipate and defend against rejection.
+It was protecting you.

 Am I Just Sensitive, or Is It RSD?